-When it comes to revenue opportunities for a hotel, there are two main categories: Sales and Savings.
+When it comes to revenue ideas and opportunities for a hotel, there are two main categories: Sales and Savings.

 Both categories are useful and can be applied in different settings.
 Adopting strategies and implementing new tactics that save money by cutting back on a cost is very beneficial, and is more of a long-term strategy.
 Investing money up front, perhaps in some sort of product that can be sold, is also an excellent source of income for a hotel.